Industry sector model

 Each industry sub-model is designed to account for sector-specific production routes for which relevant process technologies are modelled.
-Industrial energy use and technology portfolio for each country or region are characterised in the base year based on relevant energy use and material production statistics for each industrial energy-intensive subsector.
+Industrial energy use and technology portfolios for each country or region are characterised in the base year based on relevant energy use and material production statistics for each industrial energy-intensive subsector.
 Changes in the technology and fuel mix as well as efficiency improvements are driven by exogenous assumptions on penetration and energy performance of best available technologies (BATs), constraints on the availability of raw materials, techno-economic characteristics of the available technologies and process routes and assumed progress on demonstrating innovative technologies at commercial scale.
 Thus, the results are sensitive to assumptions on how quickly physical capital is turned over, relative costs of the various options, and on incentives for the use of BATs for new capacity.

 The industry model allows analysis of different technology and fuel switching pathways in the sector to meet projected material demands within a given related CO2 emissions envelope in the modelling horizon.